Ballarotto granted continuance for discovery time for client

 The ordinance was approved in November with four votes, one fewer than the five necessary to withstand Mack’s veto.

-During the time the continuance is in effect, the government will need to provide recordings of every conversation recorded from wiretaps maintained by the FBI, which tapped Mack’s phone for nearly six months and Giorgianni’s for longer,
+During the time the continuance is in effect, the government will need to provide recordings of every conversation recorded from wiretaps maintained by the FBI, which tapped Mack’s phone for nearly six months and Giorgianni’s for longer, Ballarotto said.
+The defense will also be granted affidavits, transcripts, video, and computer data, the order says.

 With the more than four months they’ve been granted, the attorneys will review the information and begin crafting a defense strategy for their clients to ensure they get a fair trial.

-Ballarotto said.
+“We don’t do this to help the government,” Ballarotto said.
 “We do this because it’s absolutely necessary.”